Ingredients

 Pine Nuts

 This article discusses everything you want to know about Pine Nuts, from a FODMAP perspective and beyond.
 Learn about which ones to buy – and why.
-And we have several recipes featuring pine nuts linked below that go beyond the classic Basil Pesto (although we have that, too).
+And we have several recipes featuring pine nuts that go beyond the classic Basil Pesto (although we have that, too).

 Two piles of pine nuts, comparing varieties, on grey background